nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### End of Data

-The developer should notify the user when the request has stopped processing for completion, sentinel or error conditions (but maybe not if the user cancelled or terminates.)
+The developer should notify the user when the request has stopped processing and the receiving mechanism is not fixed like a list or iterator that termination is obvious.
+A queue or a callback for instance, should get a termination message.
 Implementation is language specific based on control flow.

-Examples would be sending a marker of some sort to a queue, terminating an iterator, returning a collection, erroring.

 ### Status Messages / Server Errors